 Start your Classic Antarctica Holiday in Ushuaia and cruise down the Beagle Channel and across the Drake Passage to the South Shetland Islands.
 After some island-hopping along the west coast, you’ll explore the Antarctic Peninsula itself with twice-daily excursions to the mainland.
 Then, it’s back up north and across the Drake again back to Argentina.

 Join the elite group of people who have not only visited Antarctica and set foot on the white continent, but have also crossed the line into Antarctic Circle.
 Following the route from Ushuaia across the Drake, through the South Shetlands and along the west coast of the peninsula, you’ll journey further south to enter the circle and toast your induction into a very exclusive club on this Antarctic Circle Cruise.

-Do more than just observe Antarctica’s wildlife with this unique opportunity to participate in scientific research into marine mammals.
-Encounter penguins, seals, seabirds and whale species, as you make your contribution to ocean research with citizen science on this Antarctica Wildlife & Whale-Watching Holiday.
+Do more than just observe Antarctica’s wildlife with this unique opportunity to participate in scientific research into marine mammals, led by an expert team of researchers.
+Encounter penguins, seals, seabirds and whale species, as you make your contributiaon to ocean research on this Antarctica Wildlife & Whale-Watching Holiday.

 Wild Antarctica Expedition (13 days)

 Get off the regular Antarctic cruise route with this intrepid exploration of the Antarctic Sound, the peninsula’s east coast and the Weddell Sea.
 On this Wild Antarctica Expedition, you’ll take a charter flight over the Drake from Puntas Arenas, Chile, to make the most of your time in Antarctica, then see a side to the white continent most visitors don’t have access to.